Case Study 3

 Skimune®Pharm is designed to predict first-in-man hypersensitivity or adverse immune reactions in response to small or large molecule therapeutics.

-Our client, a global pharmaceutical company requested Alcyomics to determine in vitro responses to a number of small molecule drugs known to be associated or not associated with adverse immune reactions.
-The study, involving the use of Skimune®Pharm, was performed blind.
+Our client, a global pharmaceutical company requested Alcyomics to determine human in vitro responses to a number of small molecule drugs known to be associated or not associated with adverse immune reactions.
+The study, involving the use of Skimune®Pharm, was performed blinded to outcome.
 Results showed a positive response to phenobarbital (grade III response) and a negative response to metformin and sulphamethoxazole (see Figure1).
 A 0.86 correlation coefficient between Skimune®Pharm results and clinical outcome was determined.
 The high correlation to clinical outcome indicates the strong predictive capacity of the Skimune®Pharm assay and how it can be used as a pre-clinical tool to determine immunotoxicity of therapeutic drugs.